dwyl/PWA-Liveview/README.md

 `Yjs` is a state-based CRDT: each document has a "state vector" (SV) and an "update" history.
 It ensures eventual consistency by:

-- Merging changes via doc.applyUpdate(update) or doc.mergeUpdates([a, b]).
+- Merging changes via `doc.applyUpdate(update)` or `doc.mergeUpdates([a, b])`.

-- Using Y.encodeStateAsUpdate(doc, remoteStateVector) to generate a diff.
+- Using `Y.encodeStateAsUpdate(doc, remoteStateVector)` to generate a diff.

 - Encoding and decoding state as binary.

+Y.js handles structural conflicts automatically:

+- When two clients modify the same Y.Map simultaneously
+- When clients add/remove items from Y.Arrays
+- When clients edit the same Y.Text document concurrently

+When you call `Y.applyUpdate(ydoc, update)`, `Yjs` merges those changes with your local document in a conflict-free way.

-Yjs doesn’t track a “last write wins” or “who’s right” — instead, all updates get merged, and it’s up to the app to decide what that means semantically.
+`Yjs` doesn’t track a “last write wins” or “who’s right” — instead, all updates get merged, and it’s **up to the app** to decide what that means semantically.
+`Yjs` doesn't automatically implement specific application-level logic like "take the lowest value when conflicting changes occur."
+This is a **business rule specific** to your application.

 #### Using the LiveSocket for the CRDT state updates